-Part 2

-- Apply knowledge of pharmacology, how medicines act and interact in the systems of the body, and their therapeutic action. - Carry out an initial and continued assessment of people receiving care and their ability to self-administer their own medications. - 3.
-Prepare medications where necessary, safely and effectively administer these via common routes, maintains accurate records and is aware of the laws, policies, regulations and guidance which underpin medicines management. - 4.
-Safely and accurately perform medicines calculations for a range of medications. - Coordinate the process and procedures involved in managing the safe discharge, move or transfer between care settings of the person. - 6.
-Maintain safety and safeguard the patient from harm, including noncompliance, demonstrating understanding of the Mental Capacity Act (DH 2005) the Mental Health Act (DH 1983, amended 2007), where appropriate.
+Part 1 Part 2 Part 3 Apply knowledge of pharmacology, how medicines act and interact in the systems of the body, and their therapeutic action.
+Apply knowledge of pharmacology, how medicines act and interact in the systems of the body, and their therapeutic action.
+Apply knowledge of pharmacology, how medicines act and interact in the systems of the body, and their therapeutic action.
+2. Prepare routine medications where necessary, safely, and effectively administer these via common routes and maintains accurate records.
+Carry out an initial and continued assessment of people receiving care and their ability to self-administer their own medications.
+Prepare medications where necessary, safely, and effectively administer these via common routes and maintain accurate records.
+Safely and accurately perform medicines calculations.
+Prepare medications where necessary, safely, and effectively administer these via common routes, maintains accurate records Demonstrate proficiency and accuracy when calculating dosages for a range of prescribed medicines.
+Demonstrate that they have maintained appropriate professional values, expected attitudes and behaviours during the administration of medicines. and is aware of the laws, policies, regulations, and guidance which underpin medicines management.4.
+Safely and accurately perform Administer and monitor medications using vascular access devices and enteral equipment, where appropriate.
+Maintain safety and safeguard the patient from harm, demonstrating understanding of the Mental medicines calculations for a range of medications.
+5. Coordinate the process and Recognise and respond to adverse or abnormal drug reactions to medications.
+Capacity Act (DH 2005) and The Mental Health Act (DH 1983, amended 2007), where appropriate. procedures involved in managing the safe discharge, move or transfer between care settings of the person.
+6. Maintain safety and safeguard the patient from harm, including awareness of non-compliance, demonstrating understanding of the Mental Capacity Act (DH 2005) and 6.
+Maintain safety and safeguard the patient from harm, including non- compliance, demonstrating understanding of the Mental Capacity Act (DH 2005) the Mental Health Act (DH 1983, amended 2007), where appropriate. the Mental Health Act (DH 1983, amended 2007), where appropriate.